 University approval of Academic Renewal does not supersede SAP requirements.
 All attempted hours will continue to be included in SAP determination.
-More information on Academic Renewal can be found in the ASU catalog.
+More information on Academic Renewal can be found in the Albany State University Academic Catalog.

 SAP DETERMINATION

 All new, first-time freshmen students are considered to be meeting SAP during their initial term of enrollment at ASU.
 All transfer student SAP calculations will be determined using transfer hours accepted by ASU for credit.
 SAP will subsequently be calculated after grades are posted at the end of each semester